my fees and other information

 It is important to appreciate that the information available in the early 1800's and after 1920 may be more difficult to obtain due to the following reasons:

 Civil registration of births, marriages and deaths commenced on the 1st July 1837 - for events occurring before this date it is necessary to consult parish registers for details of baptisms, marriages and burials.

 The first census to contain usable information was taken in 1841 and at ten year intervals after that - however the 1931 census was destroyed during WWII, and no census was taken in 1941.

 The 1939 England and Wales Register is an important resource although it omits the Channel Islands, the Isle of Man, Scotland, and Northern Ireland.

 Each census normally becomes available to the public one hundred years after it was taken.
-Therefore the 1921 census will not be available to the public until 2021.
+Therefore the 1921 census is not yet in the public domain.

 I can only undertake research where records exist and are available.
 I cannot guarantee that these records will be accurate or legible.

 I regret that I do not trace living relatives, nor do I obtain birth certificates for those still living without their written consent.

 I cannot be held responsible for any inaccuracies in the information supplied by the client.